joj-macho/Cryptography-Playground/README.md

 - [**Substitution Cipher**](substitution-cipher/): This program showcases the Substitution cipher and its applications.
 - [**Vigenere Cipher**](vigenere-cipher/): This program demonstrates the Vigenere cipher.

+Each program comes with a brief description of the cipher and its functionality.

 ## Contribution Guidelines 🌟